sunjon/Shade.nvim/README.md

 # shade.nvim

-Shade is a Neovim plugin that dims your inactive window, making it easier to see the active window at a glance.
+Shade is a Neovim plugin that dims your inactive windows, making it easier to see the active window at a glance.

 <img src="https://raw.githubusercontent.com/sunjon/images/master/shade_demo.gif" alt="screenshot" width="800"/>